Communicate outside the container

 Blacklisting kernel modules won't work

 Since the /etc/modules you see in your container belongs to the container's filesystem and is not the same as /etc/modules in the host OS, adding kernel modules to the modules blacklist in the container will have no effect.
-So in order to remove a module, you need to explicitly do a rmmod.
+So in order to remove a module, you need to explicitly do a rmmodarrow-up-right.

 Supervisor